 For example, let’s say you are charged $1,000 per month in interest.
 If your required monthly payment on REPAYE is $300 then you defer $700 in the current month ($1,000-$300).
 On the 1st, 2nd or 3rd business day of the following month, the government will subsidize $350 of the interest ($700/2=$350).
 Therefore, your balance only grows by $350.

 Note: We include the REPAYE interest subsidy in our income driven repayment calculator.
 This is important because it gives you a better estimate of your tax liability when your loans are forgiven.

 Another Important Note: Under President Biden’s REPAYE proposal that is pending, the REPAYE interest subsidy would change to 100%!

 Before diving into the strategy of using REPAYE to pay off your student loans, we have to first discuss who benefits from the REPAYE interest subsidy and who doesn’t.

 Many get enticed by the subsidy that is unique to REPAYE.
 However, when you do the math, REPAYE doesn’t make financial sense for most people when compared to other IDR plans.

-Specifically, if you are pursuing student loan forgiveness and plan on working full-time for 25 years REPAYE most likely is a major disadvantage from a cost perspective.
+Specifically, if you are pursuing student loan forgiveness and plan on working full-time for 25 years.
+REPAYE most likely is a major disadvantage from a cost perspective.
 This occurs because REPAYE last 25 years vs. 20 for the other IDR plans.
 (Note: REPAYE is 25 years for graduate students only).

 These extra 5 years of payments often times negate the savings you get from the interest subsidy.
 Thus, you’d be better off sticking with a 20-year plan and use PAYE or IBR For New Borrowers.